pcollender/Shigella-Die-off-Modeling/README.md

 A model to estimate uncertainty around a monophasic die-off rate parameter for experiments where uncertainty around time-to-90% inactivation (T90) is provided.

+###Biphasic_Validation.txt

+Called by Biphasic_Class_Validation.R to refine the classification of experimental data as biphasic or monophasic